Uganda

 R92.
 10r red and green on green

-R93.
-50r carmine and green (Script wmk)
+R94.
+50r carmine and green (wmk Multiple Script CA)

 Note: Gibson also lists the 2r with overprint reading downwards, but I have not seen this.
-He also lists a 10c black and 20c orange in this set, but these values were not printed in these colours for the East Africa & Uganda postage and revenue issue so must belong to the next series.
+He also lists a 10c black and 20c orange in this set, but these were not printed in these colours for the East Africa & Uganda postage and revenue issue so must belong to the next series.

 c1922-27.
 King George V stamps inscribed Kenya and Uganda, with currency now in East African shillings instead of rupees.
 Two-line seriffed Uganda Revenue overprint similar to previous issue.
 Perf 14.
 Watermark Multiple Script CA (sideways on shilling and pound values, with crown to the left of CA when seen from the back of the stamp).